Skip to main content

 Mentor Collective - Partner Experience Refresh Case Study Illustration

-To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
-All information in this case study is my own and does not necessarily reflect the views of Mentor Collective.
+To comply with my non-disclosure agreement, I have omitted and obfuscated any confidential information in this case study.
+All information presented here reflects my personal experience and does not necessarily represent the views of Mentor Collective.

 Project Synopsis